PiBrewing/craftbeerpi4-documentation/master/development/example_actor.md

                 await asyncio.sleep(1)
 ```

 The `set_power()`is also essential for each actor.
-The set power function just sets the `self.power` parameter and sends an update to the websoket and via mqtt with `await self.cbpi.actor.actor_update(self.id,power)`.
+The set power function just sets the `self.power` parameter and sends an update to the websocket and via mqtt with `await self.cbpi.actor.actor_update(self.id,power)`.
 However, if your actor has no power capabilities, you can leave the function basically empty and just leave the `pass` in.

 ```python
     async def set_power(self, power):